snallabot/snallabot-service/README.md

 #### EA Token Refresher

 There are two EA tokens: access_token and refresh_token.
 The access_token expires after 4 hours, and then to retrieve a new one you use the refresh_token.
 This will give you a new access_token and refresh_token.
 Seemingly, both tokens will eventually expire after around 10 days of usage.
-Snallabot keeps all dashboards refreshed, and exports data with ea_refresher.ts file.
-This is an example of a way to keep data fresh
+Snallabot keeps all dashboards refreshed, and exports data with [ea_refresher.ts](https://github.com/snallabot/snallabot-service/blob/main/src/dashboard/ea_refresher.ts) file.
+This is an example of a way to keep data fresh.
+I recommend using it as reference and writing your own.

 #### Youtube Notifier